 Then slice the rest of the fennel bulb:

 As you can tell by the title I used smoked trout in this recipe.
-I find it slightly lighter and more subtle in flavor.
-In fact it seems to hold its shape better than smoked salmon however, I am not quite sure if that is just my imagination.
+I find it slightly lighter and more subtle in flavour.
+In fact, it seems to hold its shape better than smoked salmon however, I am not quite sure if that is just my imagination.
 Don’t worry if you can’t find smoked trout though.
 Smoked salmon will also give a wonderful result.

 Super Awesome Smoked Trout Bagel Burger